OriginTrail/edge-node-installer/README.md

 - **Username:** my_edge_node
 - **Password:** edge_node_pass

 **Important:** It is highly recommended to change the default credentials.
-To do this, directly modif